Asking for and taking holiday

 You must take your legal minimum holiday during your leave year.
-If you get more than the legal minimum 5.6 weeks, your contract or written statement should say if you can carry over holiday and how much.
+If you get more than the legal minimum 5.6 weeks, your contract or written terms of employment should say if you can carry over holiday and how much.

 When you’re not able to use your paid holiday, for example if you’re on maternity leave, you must be allowed to carry it over to the next leave year.
 It’s a good idea to arrange this with your employer as early as possible.

 If you're on long-term sick leave, you can carry over 4 weeks' paid holiday and it must be used within 18 months of the date it carried over from.

 If you cannot take your full paid holiday for any other reason and you are worried about losing it, talk to your employer and try to reach an agreement.